connectustoday/api-server/internal-reference.md

 ### Post
-Represents posts that `Account`s create on the website.
+Represents posts and replies that `Account`s create on the website.

 | Field | Type | Description |
 |-------|:----:|-------------|